Stress & Burnout Therapy in Santa Monica

 Chronic stress narrows that window.
 Small things feel outsized.
 You spike into anxiety or shut down into flatness more easily.
 What you could once handle without thinking now takes everything you have.

 Somatic therapy works to widen that window again.
-Not by adding more to your plate, but by helping your nervous system learn it's safe to settle.
+Not by adding more to your plate, but by helping your nervous system learn that it can come down.
 That you don't have to be "on" all the time.
 That there's room between productive pressure and complete collapse.

 What Changes